SuperDARN/pydarn/docs/user/coordinates.md

 **Half Slant**: `RangeEstimation.HALF_SLANT` is slant range divided by two, measured in km.

+**Ground Scatter Mapped Range** `RangeEstimation.GSMR` uses echos from ground scatter to adjust slant range coordinates, more information on this algorithm can be found in the [GitHub discussion](https://github.com/SuperDARN/pydarn/issues/257).

-**Ground Scatter Mapped Range**: `RangeEstimation.GSMR` uses echos from ground scatter to adjust slant range coordinates to be more accurate based on [Dr. Bill Bristow's paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/93JA01470).
+**Alternate Ground Scatter Mapped Range**: `RangeEstimation.GSMR_BRISTOW` uses echos from ground scatter to adjust slant range coordinates based on [Dr. Bill Bristow's paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/93JA01470).
 Implemented by Dr. Nathaniel Frissell and Francis Tholley from University of Scranton.
 Measured in km.

 !!!
 Note
     Slant range is calculated from the value of `frang`, the distance to the first range gate.
 In pyDARN, we assume